AKKINENI-AKHIL/QOS_CONTROLLER/README.md

 * Multi-protocol traffic classification
 * Dynamic flow rule installation
 * Priority-based QoS
-* Timeout-based flow control
+* Timeout-based flow management
-* Performance evaluation
+* Simultaneous traffic handling

 ---

 ## 🎤 Viva Explanation

-> “The controller classifies traffic based on TCP port numbers and assigns different priorities.
-Higher priority traffic like ICMP and HTTPS is processed faster.
-Flow rules include idle and hard timeouts to dynamically manage network behavior.”
+> “This project implements QoS using SDN by classifying traffic based on protocol ports.
+Each traffic type is assigned a priority, and flow rules are installed dynamically with timeouts.
+Performance is analyzed using latency and throughput measurements.”

 ---

 ## 📚 References

-* POX Documentation
+* POX Controller Documentation
 * Mininet Documentation
 * OpenFlow Specification

 ---

-## 👨‍💻 Author

-Name: [AKKINENI AKHIL]
-Project: Advanced QoS Priority Controller
-Course: SDN / Computer Networks

----

 ## 🎯 Conclusion

-This project demonstrates how SDN enables flexible and dynamic QoS management.
-By prioritizing traffic and applying timeouts, the network adapts efficiently to different workloads.
+This project demonstrates how SDN enables flexible QoS control by dynamically prioritizing traffic.
+Using OpenFlow rules with timeouts, the network adapts efficiently to different traffic types and improves overall performance.

 ---